fatlard1993/dotfiles/devices/xps_13_9360/README.md

 gsettings set org.gnome.desktop.interface text-scaling-factor 1.1
 ```

-gnome-settings-daemon is now split into multipule files in ```/usr/lib/gnome-settings-daemon/```. it seems that the one I care about is ```/usr/lib/gnome-settings-daemon/gsd-xsettings``` and I think putting into ```~/.profile``` will suffice for launching it
+gnome-settings-daemon is now split into multiple files in ```/usr/lib/gnome-settings-daemon/```. it seems that the one I care about is ```/usr/lib/gnome-settings-daemon/gsd-xsettings``` and I think putting into ```~/.profile``` will suffice for launching it

-turns out that the terminal profile loader isnt working anymore..
-Odd too, the command fials within the script but if echoed out and ran by hand it is accepted.
-It, however, still doesnt load the profile..
+turns out that the terminal profile loader isn't working anymore..
+Odd too, the command fails within the script but if echoed out and ran by hand it is accepted.
+It, however, still doesn't load the profile..
+Well, I got it to work by manually creating an entry for "Tomorrow_Night" in the profile edit dialog, and then running the script

 ### setup